maxulysse/conferenceCoverage/README.md

 ### Version α:
 * project creation

-## LICENSE
----
-"THE NOT-A-BEER-WARE LICENSE" (Revision 42): [@MaxUlysse](https://github.com/MaxUlysse) wrote this file.
-As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me not a beer in return.

----

 ## NOTES
 Script is mostly copied and slightly adapted on Neil and Stephen twitter analysis:
 - [github.com/neilfws](https://github.com/neilfws/Twitter)